Stability, Efficiency, and Contentedness of Social Storage Networks: Stable, Efficient and Contented Networks

 \subsection{Stable Networks}

-In the previous subsection, we proved that, given $N$ agents, we have a unique stability point $\hat{\eta}$ for symmetric social storage networks.
-In this subsection, we first discuss conditions on $N$ and $\hat{\eta}$ for connected networks to be bilaterally stable (in Section \ref{subsubsec:single}).
-Second, we look at networks that are comprised of multiple connected components, and discuss conditions on $N$, $\hat{\eta}$ as well as number of agents in individual components that lead to a bilaterally stable network (in Section \ref{subsubsec:components}).
-Finally, we discuss uniqueness of resulting bilaterally stable networks (in Section \ref{subsubsec:unique}).

-Henceforth, whenever we say $\mathfrak{g}$ is a symmetric social storage network, $\mathfrak{g}$ may be any of the networks SVN, SRN or SV-SRN, under either framework (MO- or SO- Framework), consists $N$ agents, with the unique stability point $\hat{\eta}$ corresponding to that network type and framework.

-Up to this point, we have not explicitly discussed the process of network formation, whether the network evolves from the null (empty) network by addition of links (with mutual consent between pairs of agents adding links) or from the complete network by deletion of links (with mutual consent between pairs of agents deleting links).
+Up to this point, we have not explicitly discussed the process of network formation.
 This is because all our results above are independent of any process or protocol for network formation.
-However, the following results depend on the where we start the network formation from.
-Note that starting from the complete network is also a possibility in the case of Social Storage Systems, as one can think of a default setting of free sharing (mutual sharing of storage space with all agents in the network) while signing up for a system.
+However, the following results depend on the where we start the network formation from (refer \citep{Dai-Network-Formation} for different network configurations).
+We consider networks that evolve either from a null network (where all agents are initially disconnected) or from a complete network (where all agents are initially connected).
+When a network evolves from the null network, every agent starts contacting other agents to form links, in no particular order.
+This happens until there is no pair of agents who would consent to form a link.
+Similarly, when a network evolves from the complete network, pairs of agents consider deleting links if beneficial.